JunusErgin/ng-component/README.md

 # ng-component

-Simple Bash script to create Angular4 Components without using Angular-CLI Edit
+Simple Bash script to create Angular4 Components without using Angular-CLI.
+If you work with an Angular project which is not based on Angular-CLI, you cannot create new Angular components using Angular-CLI without editing the project settings.

 ## How to start
 - Download the ng-component.sh